 Firefox's Advance is Stopped by IE 7

-Janco Associates, Inc. has just released its 1st quarter 2007 Browser Market Share White Paper.
-The major findings include that Firefox increase in market share has been halted with the rapid acceptance of Microsoft's IE 7,.
+Firefox's Advance is Stopped by IE 7 - Janco Associates, Inc. has just released its 1st quarter 2007 Browser Market Share White Paper.
+The major findings include that Firefox increase in market share has been halted with the rapid acceptance of Microsoft's IE 7.

 The white paper also reports that Netscape's (NS) browser version 8 has disappeared as an option with few users committed to it.
 Netscape users defer to version 4 as the one of choice.
 The quality of the NS browser version 4 is displayed by the number of users who continue to use that browser as their browser of choice.
 Currently over 95% of the browser activity is limited to three browsers: Microsoft Internet Explorer, Firefox, and Netscape.